top of page

 Behind the Series...

-Two authors.
-Long-time friends from college.
-Anglophiles.
-All they needed was an idea to collaborate -- and they'd been toying with pairing up two unlikely amateur sleuths in a cozy historical mystery series.
+Two authors, Meg and Sharon, long-time friends from college, and Anglophiles, needed an idea to collaborate.
+Luckily they'd been toying with pairing up two unlikely amateur sleuths in a cozy historical mystery series.

 While listening to the My Fair Lady soundtrack, Meg wondered if anyone had considered teaming clever Eliza Doolittle with the irascible Professor Higgins.
-Certainly NOT as romantic partners, but solving mysteries.
-In Edwardian London.
-1913.
+However NOT as romantic partners.
+This time they would solve mysteries in Edwardian London.

-No one had considered the possibility before.
-And so Meg (Spur Award-winning author of a western historical mystery) and Sharon (Rising Star Award-winning author of historical romance) began researching.
-Yes, George Bernard Shaw's play Pygmalionwas in the public domain.
-Yes, Shaw had never intended the pair to "hook up" in marriage -- far from it, given their natures.
+And so Meg (Spur Award-winning author of a western historical mystery) and Sharon (Rising Star Award-winning author of historical romance) researched.
+They learned George Bernard Shaw's play Pygmalion was in the public domain.
+Unlike the ending in My Fair Lady, Shaw had never intended Eliza and Higgins to become a romantic couple -- far from it, given their natures.
 And yes, the play had a natural "murder victim" in the form of the "hairy Hungarian" Nepommuck who admits to blackmailing his clients.

 Sharon and Meg decided that after Emil Nepommuck publicly took credit for transforming Eliza into a lady, an enraged Professor Henry Higgins would prove him a fraud in a London newspaper.
 But when Nepommuck is soon found with a dagger in his back, Higgins becomes Scotland Yard's prime suspect -- and that means Eliza Doolittle must prove his innocence.